Neural Network Acceptability Judgments: Experiments

 \subsection{Training details}

-All models are trained using PyTorch and optimized using Adam \cite{kingma-14}.
-We train 20 LSTM LMs with from-scratch embeddings for up to 7 days or until completing 4 epochs without improving in development perplexity and select the best.
-Hyperparameters are chosen at random in these ranges: embedding size $\in$ [200, 600], hidden size $\in$ [600, 1200], number of layers $\in$ [1, 4], learning rate $\in$ [$3\times 10^{-3}$, $10^{-5}$], dropout rate $\in$ \{0.2, 0.5\}.
-We train 20 real/fake classifiers with from-scratch embeddings, 20 with GloVe, and 20 with ELMo-style embeddings for up to 7 days or until completing 4 epochs without improving in development MCC.
-Hyperparameters are chosen at random in these ranges: embedding size $\in$ [200, 600], hidden size $\in$ [600, 1400], number of layers $\in$ [1, 5], learning rate $\in$ [$3\times 10^{-3}$, $10^{-5}$], dropout rate $\in$ \{0.2, 0.5\}.
-We train 10 acceptability classifiers for each encoder until completing 20 epochs without improving in MCC on the CoLA development set.
+All neural network models are implemented in PyTorch and optimized using Adam \cite{kingma2014adam}.
+We train 20 LSTM LMs with from-scratch embeddings for up to 7 days or until completing 4 epochs without improving in development perplexity and select the best checkpoint.
+Hyperparameters for each experiment are chosen at random in these ranges: embedding size $\in$ [200, 600], hidden size $\in$ [600, 1200], number of layers $\in$ [1, 4], learning rate $\in$ [$3\times 10^{-3}$, $10^{-5}$], dropout rate $\in$ \{0.2, 0.5\}.
+We select the model with best performance for use in further experiments.

+We train 20 pooling classifiers end-to-end on real/fake data with BNC embeddings, 20 with GloVe, and 20 with ELMo-style embeddings for up to 7 days or until completing 4 epochs without improving in development MCC.
+We train 20 pooling classifiers end-to-end on CoLA using ELMo-style embeddings.
+Hyperparameters are chosen at random in these ranges: embedding size $\in$ [200, 600], hidden size $\in$ [500, 1500], number of layers $\in$ [1, 5], learning rate $\in$ [$3\times 10^{-3}$, $10^{-5}$], dropout rate $\in$ \{0.2, 0.5\}.

+For transfer learning experiments, we extract and freeze the weights from the encoders from the 5 best real/fake classifiers with BNC, GloVe, and ELMo-style embeddings, each.
+For every encoder, we train 10 classifiers on CoLA until completing 20 epochs without improving in MCC on the development set.
 Hyperparameters are chosen at random in these ranges: hidden size $\in$ [20, 1200] and learning rate $\in$ [$10^{-2}$, $10^{-5}$], dropout rate $\in$ \{0.2, 0.5\}.

+For our single best model---a pooling classifier with ELMo-style embeddings, an encoder with real/fake training, and a classifier with CoLA training---the embedding size (i.e.~LM hidden size) is 819 dimensions, the real/fake encoder hidden layer size is 528 dimensions, and the acceptability classifier hidden layer size is 1134.